microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to insights for identityGovernance

 ### [New-MgIdentityGovernanceAccessReviewDefinition](New-MgIdentityGovernanceAccessReviewDefinition.md)
-Create a new accessReviewScheduleDefinition object.
+Create new navigation property to definitions for identityGovernance

 ### [New-MgIdentityGovernanceAccessReviewDefinitionInstance](New-MgIdentityGovernanceAccessReviewDefinitionInstance.md)
 Create new navigation property to instances for identityGovernance